B&B Weekly Newsletter

 Nursery care is always available for our youngest.

-COMING FALL 2018 – “HOW WAS THE WORLD MADE?”
+OUR FALL 2018 PROGRAM – “HOW WAS THE WORLD MADE?”
 CREATION STORIES AND MYTHS FROM DIFFERENT CULTURES

 Join us for our judgement-free Sunday School Program where children can freely search for their own truth and meaning.
 This fall we will begin to explore Creation Myths and Stories from cultures celebrated all over the world.
-Beginning September 9th 10:30-11:30 am.
+Began on September 9th 10:30-11:30 am.

 VOLUNTEER FOR THE RE PROGRAM: If you would like to get involved as an adult helper for the RE Classes or family-friendly activities or events, please check the boxes on the RE registration or contact either CRE Kristina Brink (firstname.lastname@example.org) or RE Chair, Jane Anderson (email@example.com).